department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Vet Center: Capitalize "Center."

 Veteran: On VA.gov, capitalize even when used as a common noun.
 When possible, you can avoid this awkward style by recasting sentences into a more conversational tone and speaking directly with Veterans, rather than referring to them in the third person.
 -	**Okay:** Learn about services and benefits that we offer to Veterans and their families.
 -	**Better:** Learn about VA services and benefits that you and your family may be eligible for.

+Veteran Health Identification Card (VHIC).
+Note that "Veteran" is singular.
+See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

+Veterans Affairs: Note there's no apostrophe on Veterans.
+See the entries "VA" and "Department of Veterans Affairs."

+Veterans Benefits Administration (VBA).
+Note that "Benefits" is plural.
+See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

 Veterans cemetery: "Veterans" does not take an apostrophe, and "cemetery" is lowercase except when part of the official name of a cemetery.
 -	**Like this:** Family members may be eligible if they're buried in a Veterans cemetery.
 - **Or when used in a proper noun:** The Hawaii State Veterans Cemetery is located in Kaneohe, HI.

-Veterans Crisis Line: Note that "Veterans" does not take an apostrophe.
+Veterans Crisis Line (VCL): Note that "Veterans" does not take an apostrophe.
+See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

+Veterans’ Educational Assistance Program (VEAP).
+Note that Veterans’ is plural with a plural possessive apostrophe.
+See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

+Veterans Employment Center™ (VEC).
+See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

+Veterans’ Group Life Insurance (VGLI).
+Note that Veterans’ is plural with a plural possessive apostrophe.
+See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

+Veterans Health Administration (VHA).
+See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

 Veterans Job Bank: "Veterans" is plural.

+Veterans’ Mortgage Life Insurance (VMLI).
+Note Veterans’ is plural with a plural possessive apostrophe.
+See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

+Veterans Service Organization (VSO).
+"Veterans" is plural and does not take an apostrophe.
+See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

+Veterans Service Representative (VSR).
+“Veterans” is plural and does not take an apostrophe.
+See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

 Vietnam Era: Capitalize "Era," but not in "Vietnam War era" (lowercase "era").
 Mostly we use the first term: Vietnam Era.
 See entry on "era" for additional explanation.